You find yourself standing at the edge of a bustling city street, camera in hand, ready to capture the world around you.

 You will rarely come across portrait photographs that use a shutter speed of 1/4000.
 The fast 1/4000 is commonly used for taking images of people running or dancing.

 Portrait photography rarely takes photos using the concept of the subject doing their work.
 Usually, their themes would either be suit and tie or smart casual.

 On the other side, landscape photographers will opt for the slower shutter speed.
-They will usually choose the slow to long shutter speeds since they use a small aperture and sharp details.
+They will usually choose slow to long shutter speeds since they use a small aperture and sharp details.

 What is a Normal Shutter Speed?

-Maybe you’re wondering what shutter speed that you can easily use as a rule of thumb.
+Maybe you’re wondering what shutter speed you can easily use as a rule of thumb.
 For that matter, most photographers don’t use a shutter speed that exceeds the lens’ focal length.

-Meaning, if you use a 200mm lens you shouldn’t be using a shutter speed slower than 1/200 for a sharper image.
+This means, that if you use a 200mm lens you shouldn’t be using a shutter speed slower than 1/200 for a sharper image.